someparty/someparty/source/articles/2021-02-07-year-of-the-horse.html.markdown

 ###[Scheintot](https://scheintot.bandcamp.com): *Scheintot*
 ==Preview and purchase at [Bandcamp](https://scheintot.bandcamp.com/album/scheintot)==

 Montreal goth quartet [Scheintot](https://scheintot.bandcamp.com) doesn't yet have much online visibility, but I'm loving everything I've heard from them.
-The group recently shared a self-titled EP featuring five moody, low-fi songs that could have been plucked straight from the early days of post-punk.
+The group recently shared a self-titled EP featuring five moody, lo-fi songs that could have been plucked straight from the early days of post-punk.
 There's no sheen here, just cold grit and attitude.
 Fantastic.

 Scheintot recorded the EP with Max Gosselin (CELL, Faze).
 There's a scant run of 25 cassettes available through Nova Scotia's [Abattoir](https://abattoir-label.bandcamp.com/) label - with less than 10 remaining if you want one.